Standard Requirements for All Advanced Degree Candidates

 Administrative Standing Requirement

 The Graduate school is a community of scholars engaged in ongoing research, discussion, and scholarly exchange.
 Accordingly, except as approved by their departments and the Graduate School, candidates for advanced degrees are expected to be present on campus a majority of days per week for the academic term or year in order to use University resources to fulfill degree requirements and objectives.
+All candidates for the advanced degree must spend at least one year in residence in Princeton or the vicinity.
 Ph.D. candidates must be in residence for at least one academic year before standing for the general examination.

 Full-time Study Requirement